tripartio/ale/tests/testthat/_snaps/ALE-numerical.md

     Message
       <ALE> object of a <gam/glm/lm> model that predicts `mpg` (a numeric outcome)
       from a 64-row by 8-column dataset.
-      ALE data, statistics, surrogate p-values, and confidence regions are provided for the following terms:
+      ALE data, statistics, and surrogate p-values are provided for the following
+      terms:
       2 1D terms: model and carb
       1 2D term: am:wt
       The results were bootstrapped with 2 iterations.